KSSWSept20/tp/docs/UserGuide.md

 * `list` followed by `archive 1` archives the 1st person in the contacts list of CulinaryContacts.

 #### Unarchiving a person: `unarchive`
-Removes the specified person from the archived list and adds the person back into the contact list.
+Removes the specified person from the archived list and adds the person back into the contacts list.

 Format: `unarchive INDEX`